shaheer1642/websocket_csit_uet/README.md

 Acquire the `.env` file from project administrator and copy it in the root directory

-Run the server using cmd with command
+Run the local server using cmd with command
 `npm start`